 1 Day Itinerary in London – How Not To Miss Anything!

 So you’ve only got 1 day in London.
 Well, don’t worry.
 It may be a little bit of a rush, but you can see all the main sights on my 1 Day Itinerary in London below.
 Growing up in Ireland, London seemed like a different planet for me, the subway was confusing, the prices were terrifying, and all those people!
-Then my sister moved there, and as my blog took off I invested in some property there, and now I’m in London a couple of times every year, and I love it.
+Then my sister moved there, and as my blog took off I bought a condo in Thailand but then invested in some property in London, and now I’m in London a couple of times every year, and I love it.
 You can do London without breaking the bank, so follow my plan and you’ll see.
 And if you have only 1 day, let’s focus on the things you can’t miss.
-So what’s are they, and what can you expect from a 1 day itinerary in London?
-Here we go:

 - Buckingham Palace

 - Big Ben

 - Shakespeare’s Globe Theatre

 - Tower Bridge and The Tower of London

 MY 1 DAY ITINERARY IN LONDON WALKING TOUR GOOGLE MAP;

 If you follow this map you’ll cover all the things I listed above!
 The total distance walked with this is just 6 miles throughout the whole day, so about 2 hours walking, plus all the time at each destination.
 So give yourself the whole day of course, but actual walking time isn’t too far between places.
 And of course, transport will be free all day if you follow this, another bonus!